Last Updated on March 15, 2023 by Jessica Lauren Vine

 - If you see that the wheel spins freely, your next test is to firmly grasp the tire in both hands and attempt to rock it back and forth.
 Camper wheels are designed to have a little bit of play and rock back and forth ever so slightly.
 If your tire doesn’t have any play whatsoever, it will result in the bearing heating up and could cause some serious damage.
 Make sure to tighten or loosen the attaching nut accordingly.

-Finally, we come to the third and final manual test of how to check your camper bearings.
+Finally, we come to the third and final manual test of how to check camper wheel bearings.

 - If your camper bearings check out ok on the first two tests and you feel like you can comfortably tow it on the highway, do so for a stretch of 10 to 20 miles.
 Make sure that you’re traveling at whatever speed you normally go to ensure authenticity.